orblivion/lbry-wallet-sync-draft/spec/sync.md

     style m fill:#9f9
 ```

-If the merge of c-1 and c-2 requires user interaction, that interaction will need to be repeated when merging c-1 c-2 and c-3.
+If the failed merge of c-1 and c-2 required user interaction, that interaction would need to be repeated when merging c-1 c-2 and c-3.
 This is a trade off of user convenience for simplicity in design, but this is expected to be a rare case.

 NOTE: If this becomes a big usability problem, perhaps it would be possible to save some sort of intermediate state from the first merge attempt to avoid doing it the second time.